 Air quality data from this study help inform and plan future activities.

-In fall 2019, the Government of Yukon started a pilot program in collaboration with Yukon's Chief Medical Officer of Health and Environment and Climate Change Canada to install small particulate matter sensors called Purple Air sensors .
+In fall 2019, the Government of Yukon started a pilot program in collaboration with the Yukon's Chief Medical Officer of Health and Environment and Climate Change Canada to install small particulate matter sensors called Purple Air sensors .
 This program is ongoing and is testing the performance of purple air sensors in the North.

 Air quality outside Whitehorse

-There are currently no other National Air Pollution Surveillance stations in Yukon outside of Whitehorse.
+There are currently no other National Air Pollution Surveillance stations in the Yukon outside of Whitehorse.
 These stations are expensive and need significant resources to operate and maintain.
-We're looking to expand Yukon’s air quality monitoring network through other means, such as purple air sensors.
+We're looking to expand the Yukon’s air quality monitoring network through other means, such as purple air sensors.

 Managing air quality